Jahia/widen-asset-picker/README.md

 The module can be installed in 2 ways, from the source or from the store (available soon).
 #### From the source
 1. Download the zip archive of the latest release.
-2. If you already know your Widen configuration (api key, site, host) you can update the default configuration about Widen.
-Update Properties starting with `mount.wden_` in the
+2. If you already know your Widen configuration (API key, site, and host) you can update the default configuration about Widen.
+Update properties starting with `mount.wden_` in the [mount-widen.cfg][mount.cfg] file.
-[mount-widen.cfg][mount.cfg] file.
 1. Go to the root of the repository.
-1. Run the command `mvn clean install`.
+1. Run the `mvn clean install` command.
 This create a jar file in the *target* repository.
     > you must have a **java sdk** and **maven** installed
 1. In jContent, go to `Administration` panel.
-1. In the `Server` section expand the `Modules and Extensions` entry and click `Modules`.
+1. In the `Server` section, expand `Modules and Extensions` and click `Modules`.
 1. From the right panel, click `SELECT MODULE` and select the jar file in the *target* repository.
 1. Finaly click `UPLOAD`.

     ![][030]

 #### From the store
-1. In jContent, go to `Administration` panel.
+1. In jContent,navigate to `Administration`.
-2. In the `Server` section expand the `Modules and Extensions` entry and click `Modules`.
+2. In the `Server` section, expand the `Modules and Extensions` entry and click `Modules`.
 3. From the right panel, click `Available modules` and search for **widen**.

     ![][033]

-4. Click the icon ![201] in the right of the package to download and install the module.
+4. Click the install icon ![201] in the right of the package to download and install the module.
 5. Wait until the module is loading.

     ![][034]

 #### Check install
 If the module is properly deployed:
-1. You should find it in the `Installed modules` section
+1. You should find it in the `Installed modules` section.

     ![][035]

-1. You should see the `dam-widen` in the list of Mount points
+1. You should see the `dam-widen` in the list of Mount points.

     ![][032]